giovanebribeiro/hapi-app-generator/README.md

   -g, --git      Add .gitignore
   -h, --help     Display this help
   -v, --version  Show the version
+  -f, --force    Force the execution, even if project name are not recommended, or project folder is non-empty

 <projectPath> is the path to project folder
 ```